-The pulsing of mountain-waves throughout the Disturbance phase causes the along-slope potential temperature profile to abruptly switch between stratified and adiabatic states (Fig. 2.10c).
-For example, the ridge-to-valley potential temperature difference is ~12 K at 0250 UTC, whereas just 20 minutes later it is nearly zero (a reminder that Fig. 2.5 is the blue curve in Fig. 2.10 c, d).
+The pulsing of mountain-waves throughout the Disturbance Phase causes the along-slope potential temperature profile to abruptly switch between stratified and adiabatic states (Fig. 2.7c).
+For example, the ridge-to-valley potential temperature difference is about 12 K at 0250 UTC, whereas just 20 mins later it is nearly zero (the wind and temperature traces at SM6 in Fig. 2.2c are repeated as the blue curves in Fig. 2.7 c, d).
 Periods of along-slope adiabatic flow are accompanied by the penetration of strong southerly winds to the valley floor, whereas weak northerly flow near the valley floor coincides with stratification.
 The restratification of the CAP once the southerly flow lessens is clearly evident after 1300 UTC with no change in the conditions at the top (SM1) and progressively lower potential temperatures down the lee slope into the valley.

-To visualize in greater detail the impact of the flow across the Traverse Mountains, an idealized quasi-two dimensional Large-Eddy-Simulation is shown in Fig. 2.11.
-The simulation is initialized from temperature and wind profiles similar to those shown in Fig. 2.10a and uses a 50 km cross section of the SLV beginning south of the Traverse Mountains, extending north across the ISS sites, and terminating at the Salt Lake International Airport.
-The domain is 1 km wide to allow 3-D turbulence and uses open boundary conditions at the downwind (northern) boundary and a Rayleigh damping layer at the southern boundary that maintains a constant inflow profile.
-The near-surface inversion in the upstream sounding is extrapolated to match the observed surface temperature ISS-S within the SLV, which was 285 K. Radiation is neglected, as are sensible heat fluxes at the surface, and friction is parameterized using a Monin-Obukov surface layer scheme.
+To visualize in greater detail the impact of the flow across the Traverse Mountains, an idealized Large-Eddy-Simulation is shown in Fig. 2.8.
+The simulation is initialized from temperature and wind profiles similar to those shown in Fig. 2.7a and uses a 50 km cross section of the SLV beginning south of the Traverse Mountains, extending north across the ISS sites, and terminating at the Salt Lake International Airport (dashed black line, Fig. 2.1).
+The model domain is 1 km wide to allow three-dimensional turbulence and uses open boundary conditions at the downwind (northern) boundary and a Rayleigh damping layer at the southern boundary that maintains a constant inflow profile.
+The ridge topography varies slightly in the span wise direction to help generate 3-D flow.
+The near-surface inversion in the upstream sounding is extrapolated to match the observed surface temperature at ISS-S within the SLV, which was 285 K. Radiation is neglected, as are sensible heat fluxes at the surface, and friction is parameterized using a Monin-Obukov surface layer scheme.
 The horizontal grid spacing is 50 m and there are 100 vertical levels stretched over 10 km.
-The vertical resolution is nominally 30-50 m within the valley.
+The vertical resolution is nominally 30-50 within the valley.
 The simulation is run for 1-hr to capture the immediate response of the downstream CAP to the upstream-stratified flow over the topography.

-After 1 h, a pronounced mountain wave, hydraulic jump, and CAP displacement are apparent (Fig 2.11b).
-The low-level upstream flow is partially blocked such that the depth of the cold lower layer increases until it surmounts the ridge and spills down the lee-slopes.
+After 1 h, a pronounced mountain wave, hydraulic jump, and CAP displacement are apparent (Fig. 2.8b).
+The low-level upstream flow is partially blocked such that the depth of the cold lower layer increases until it surmounts the ridge and spills down the leeslopes.
 As we speculated above, the Froude number at the mountain crest exceeds the critical value within the overtopping flow.
 The flow aloft behaves similarly, represented by perturbations in the height of the 300 K isentrope.
 Accompanying the thermal perturbation of the wave is a marked increase in wind speed above the ridge crest and extending down the lee slope.
-The lee-side along-slope flow is ostensibly adiabatic with constant speed in excess of 10 m s-1, consistent with observations in Fig. 2.10c,d.
+The lee-side along-slope flow is ostensibly adiabatic with constant speed in excess of 10 m s-1, consistent with observations in Fig. 2.7c,d.